Legcord/Legcord/README.md

 - **Made for Privacy™**

-   ArmCord automatically blocks all of Discord's trackers; even without any client mods you can feel safe and secure!
+   ArmCord automatically blocks all of Discord's trackers; even without any client mods, you can feel safe and secure!

 - **Supports Rich Presence**

-   Unlike other clients ArmCord supports rich presence (game activity) out of the box thanks to [arRPC](https://arrpc.openasar.dev).
+   Unlike other clients, ArmCord supports rich presence (game activity) out of the box thanks to [arRPC](https://arrpc.openasar.dev).

 - **Mobile support**

-   ArmCord has a **experimental** mobile support for phones running Linux such as the PinePhone.
-While this is still far from ideal solution, we're slowly trying to improve it.
+   ArmCord has **experimental** mobile support for phones running Linux such as the PinePhone.
+While this is still far from an ideal solution, we're slowly trying to improve it.

 - **Much more stable**